fabiangeisler/pyshotgrid/docs/user_guide.rst

 any entity to a `pyshotgrid` object instance.
 What you need for this is:

 - a shotgun_api3.Shotgun instance (which conveniently is present almost everywhere in SGTK)
-- the type of the entity
+- type of the entity
-- the id of the entity
+- ID of the entity

-These parameters will be passed to the `pyshotgrid.new_entity` method, which returns the object you want to work with.
+These parameters will be passed to the :py:meth:`pyshotgrid.new_entity <pyshotgrid.core.new_entity>` method, which returns the object you want to work with.
 The method accepts 3 ways of passing arguments to it:

 .. code-block:: python